x1ddos/aegot/README.md

 }
 ```

 Well, if you try executing `go test ./myapp` it won't even get to running the tests because Go won't be able to build your app & tests.
 It'll say something like "Can't import 'appengine'" package.
-That's because "appengine/*" are indeed in a different location (specifically, in SDK/goroot/src/pkg/).
+That's because "appengine/*" packages are indeed in a different location (specifically, in SDK/goroot/src/pkg/).

-You could symlink SDK/goroot/src/pkg/appengine to your GOROOT/src/appengine but that probably won't solve all the problems:
+You could symlink SDK/goroot/src/pkg/appengine to your GOPATH/src/appengine but that probably won't solve all the problems:

   - go test won't be able to build appengine package (so that later tests would run quicker)
   - SDK contains the whole Go release, but slightly modified, so you'll definitely bump into issues like "Undefined os.DisableWritesForAppEngine" because indeed, DisableWritesForAppEngine exists only in this specific Go version for App Engine.

 So, this little project tries to solve these problems.

-Instead of using Go version of the SDK (you've probably downloaded from https://developers.google.com/appengine/downloads), this tool will:
+Instead of using Go version of App Engine for Go SDK, this tool will:

   * clone the original source files from code.google.com/p/appengine-go
   * apply a patch to one specific file (appengine\_internal/api\_dev.go)